Disk replica state for regional Persistent Disk shows you the state of a

 for a specific state, then

 that replica is not in that specific state.
-At any given time, for a specific
+At any given time, a zonal replica

-regional Persistent Disk and a zonal replica, exactly one of the disk replica states
+has exactly one of the disk replica states with 1

 in their respective value columns.